Multirious/dotfiles/README.md

 # Multirious' insane dotfiles repository
-My massive Nix-based dotfiles repository with too much configuration but I like it.
+My massive Nix-based dotfiles repository with too much configuration... but I like it.

 To link without Nix, run:
 ```bash